severalnines/docs/user-guide/mysql/backup.rst

 	- The target database host.

 * **Backup Method**
-	- Supported backup method:
 	- mysqldump - Separated compressed schema and data dump.
 See `mysqldump`_ section.
 	- xtrabackup (full) - A full compressed backup.
 See `Percona Xtrabackup`_ section.
 	- NDB backup (for MySQL Cluster) - See `NDB backup (MySQL Cluster)`_ section.

+* **Desync node during backup**
+	- Exclusive for Galera.
+De-syncing a node with the highest local index before performing backup.

+* **Backup Locks**
+	- This option is only available if xtrabackup is selected.
+	- Yes - Uses "LOCK TABLES FOR BACKUP" where it supported when making a backup.
+	- No - Sets --no-backup-locks which use "FLUSH NO_WRITE_TO_BINLOG TABLES" and "FLUSH TABLES WITH READ LOCK" when making backup.

+* **Use Compression**
+	- This option is only available if xtrabackup is selected.
+	- Yes - Tells xtrabackup to compress all output data, including the transaction log file and meta data files.
+	- No - Do not use compression for the backup.

+* **Xtrabackup Parallel Copy Threads**
+	- This option is only available if xtrabackup is selected.
+	- This option specifies the number of threads to use to copy multiple data files concurrently when creating a backup.
+The default value is 1 (i.e., no concurrent transfer).

+* **Use PIGZ for parallel gzip**
+	- This option is only available if xtrabackup is selected.
+	- Yes - Use PIGZ instead of standard gzip.
+This is helpful if you want to backup very large data set.
+	- No - Use the standard gzip.

 * **Backup Location**
-	- Supported backup locations:
 	- Store on Node - Store the backup inside corresponding database node.
 	- Store on Controller - Store the backup inside ClusterControl node.
 This requires :term:`netcat` on source and destination host.
 By default, ClusterControl uses port 9999 to stream the backup created on the database node to ClusterControl node.

 * **Backup Directory**
 	- You can opt to use another backup directory as you wish.
 If you leave this field blank, the system will use the default backup directory specified in the *ClusterControl > Settings > General Settings > Backup*.